raylutz/daffodil/README.md

 ## Memory Footprint

-A Pydf object is about 1/3 the size of a Python lod (list-of-dicts) structure because the column names are not repeated, and dicts are allocated sparsely and consume more space than list-of-list (lol).
+A Pydf object is about 1/3 the size of a Python lod (list-of-dict) structure because the column names are not repeated, and dicts are allocated sparsely and consume more space than list-of-list (lol).
 However it takes about 4x more memory than a minimal Pandas dataframe and 10x more memory than single NumPy array.
 Yet, sometimes Pandas will be much larger when strings are included in the data.
+The inclusion of one string column to be used for indexed selections in Pandas consumes 10x more memory than the same data without that column.
+Daffodil does not expand appreciably and will be 1/3 the size of Pandas in that case, and offers searches that are 10x faster.

-Thus, Pydf is a compromise.
+Thus, Daffodil is a compromise.
 It is not as wasteful as commonly used lod for such tables, and is a good choice when rapid appends, inserts, row-based operations, and other mutation is required.
 It also provides row and column operations using \[row, col] indexes, where each can be slices or column names.
 This type of indexing is syntactically similar to what is offered by Pandas and Polars, but Pydf has almost